botworld-wiki/beatburger.github.io/pages/business.md

 layout: breadcrumbs
 permalink: /business
-title: Business Upgrades
+title: Boat Business Guide
 description: "Business Upgrades will offer you lucrative or convenient perks that will all make your life easier in Botworld Adventure"
 breadcrumbs:
   Botmasters: "/#botmasters"

 ---

-# Business Upgrades
+# Business Upgrades Guide

 <div markdown="1" class=" ghcms ghcms-intro">